We know the fight-flight-freeze-response, but what is the fawn response?

 Even witnessing something overwhelming or traumatic can activate this system.
 Your body might numb out, dissociate, or shut down emotionally just to survive the moment.

-If you want to learn a little more on this in depth - check out my window of tolerance blog for a deep dive.
+Want to go deeper on that? - check out my window of tolerance blog for a deep dive.

 When the Threat Is Gone - But the Body Doesn’t Know It